cdapio/cdap-apps/TwitterSentiment/README.rst

   $ MAVEN_OPTS="-Xmx512m" mvn clean package

-Note that the remaining commands assume that the ``cdap cli`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<cdap-home>/bin